Portugal–Spain relations: Almaraz Nuclear Power Plant and nuclear storage

-As of 2017 Spain had approved a nuclear waste warehouse next to the Almaraz Nuclear Power Plant (which uses the Tagus river that flows into Portugal for cooling of the reactors), which is near the Portugal–Spain border, without carrying out any consultations or impact studies.
+As of 2017, Spain had approved a nuclear waste warehouse next to the Almaraz Nuclear Power Plant (which uses the Tagus river that flows into Portugal for cooling of the reactors), which is near the Portugal–Spain border, without carrying out any consultations or impact studies.
 Portugal has escalated the matter to the EU.
-Protests were planned for January 12, 2017 at Spanish consulates, organised by Movimiento Ibérico Antinuclear, which coincided with a meeting between Portuguese and Spanish delegates in Madrid, which ended in deadlock and Portugal to complain to the EU that Spain ignored the potential cross-border impact with no studies being carried out, which is against European Union rules according to Portugal.
+Protests were planned for 12 January 2017 at Spanish consulates, organised by Movimiento Ibérico Antinuclear, which coincided with a meeting between Portuguese and Spanish delegates in Madrid.
+The meeting ended in deadlock and Portugal complained to the EU that Spain ignored potential cross-border impact, allegedly with no studies being carried out, which is against EU rules according to Portugal.

-Spanish secretary of State for the EU Jorge Toledo Albiñana has said work will start regardless of Portugal's complaints and uranium bars that will remain radioactive for the next 300 years will be stored on-site.
+Spanish secretary of State for the EU Jorge Toledo Albiñana said work will start regardless of Portugal's concerns and "uranium bars that will remain radioactive for the next 300 years" will be stored on-site.

+European Union

+Both countries became members of the European Union in 1986.

+NATO

+While Portugal was one of the founding members of NATO, Spain joined NATO in 1982.